The prebunking playbook for communicators

 Rather than waiting for false information to spread and then responding, prebunking helps people recognise manipulation tactics before they encounter them in the wild.
 Research shows that inoculation interventions can reduce engagement with misinformation, and the beauty is that it doesn’t require people to remember specific facts.
 Instead, it teaches them to recognise patterns and techniques used in misleading content.

-So how can you implement prebunking strategies?
+So, how can you implement prebunking strategies?
 Here are practical approaches that go beyond traditional fact-checking:

-- Build pattern recognition
+Build pattern recognition

-- Inoculate against predictable attacks
+Inoculate against predictable attacks

-- Use specific eamples
+Use specific examples

-- Leverage trusted messengers
+Leverage trusted messengers

 You don’t have to do this alone.
 Partner with journalists, community leaders, and subject matter experts who can help explain manipulation tactics using language and examples that resonate with different communities.

-- Build media literacy skills
+Build media literacy skills

 When correction is necessary

-- Use the “truth sandwich”: Start with truth → briefly mention the myth → end by reinforcing truth again.
+- Use the “truth sandwich”: Start with truth → provide facts and evidence to counter the myth → end by reinforcing the truth again.
+Repeat this again and again.
+Corrections need to be seen more than once.

 - Make it accessible: Don’t rely on PDFs or dense statements.
 Use visuals, clear language, and formats your audience actually consumes.